dotnet/runtime/docs/coreclr/design-docs/dllmap.md

 ### .NET Core Dllmap

-.NET Core Dllmap’s purpose is to deliver a cross-platform support for p/invoke mechanism in .NET.
+.NET Core Dllmap’s purpose is to deliver a cross-platform support for the p/invoke mechanism in .NET.
 With Dllmap user will be able to control interop methods by defining custom mapping between OS-specific dll names.

+Use of entrypoint mappings does not seem to be widespread in publicly searchable code.
 .NET Core Dllmap won't support entrypoint mappings as Mono does.
-There is no significant Mono project that uses entrypint mappings so it shouldn't affect compatibility much.
+We can come back to it if necessary.

 Target platforms for this feature are: Windows, Linux and OS X.